 Hosted planning meetings with various topic experts.
-Decided on a half-day workshop format to be hosted at the KY3 Community Room.
+Decided on a half-day workshop format to be hosted in the KY3 Community Room.

 Workshop Goals:

 Develop a set of “community guidelines” recommendations for consideration by community leaders

 Encourage the application of recommended “solutions” to our local community (“how” and resources)